ssashir06/TcpConnectionInformationEx/README.md

 TcpConnectionInformationEx
 ==========================

-P/Invoke of GetExtendedTcpTable.
-This project provides an imprementation of TcpConnectionInfomation.
+This project provides an implementation of TcpConnectionInfomation, made by a P/Invoke of GetExtendedTcpTable.

 Reference